gdavidbutler/pthreadChannel/README.md

 Every agent has three parts:

 * **Context struct** -- holds the Channels the agent operates on, plus configuration.
 Set by the launcher once, before `pthread_create`.
 * **Thread function** -- the main loop.
-On any chanOp returning anything other than success, chanShut and chanClose every Channel the agent holds, free the context, return.
+On any chanOp returning anything other than success, chanClose every Channel the agent holds, free the context, return.
+Whether it also chanShuts is a property of the topology, not of the exit.
+Shutting is how a cascade is *started*, so the agents that shut are the ones entitled to decide a region is finished: squint's agents shut because each of its Channels has a single authoritative party, while floydWarshall's workers close without shutting -- their work Channel has competing consumers, and one worker shutting it on the way out would collapse the pool.
 * **Launcher function** -- allocates the context, chanOpens every Channel the agent will use, creates the thread, detaches it.
 Never joins.

 See `conS` / `multS` / `addS` in [squint](#Examples).
 Reading any one shows the pattern.